The Onion takes a jab at Aaron Rodgers, saying the QB will 'dedicate his off-season to growing as a brand ambassador'

 The satirical web site The Onion teased Aaron Rodgers in a pre-Super Bowl post on Wednesday, saying that the Packers' quarterback pledged to "dedicate his off-season to growing as a brand ambassador."

 Rodgers, whose Packers lost in the NFC Championship Game to the San Francisco 49ers on Jan.
-19, is a spokesman for State Farm Insurance, whose ad campaigns currently feature Rodgers and Patrick Mahomes, whose Kansas City Chiefs will play the 49ers in Sunday's Super Bowl.
+19, is a spokesman for State Farm.
+The insurance company's ad campaigns currently feature Rodgers and Patrick Mahomes, who will quarterback the Kansas City Chiefs against the 49ers in Sunday's Super Bowl.

 The story 'quoted' Rodgers: "I’m working with an acting coach just to stay sharp, and I’ve already reached out to (Patrick) Mahomes to run some lines.
 I owe it to all the fans out there to hit my cues and deliver catchphrases at a high level.”